-Bering Island is located in Bering Sea, off Kamchatka Peninsula.
+Bering Island is located in Bering Sea (North Pacific Ocean), off Kamchatka Peninsula.
 The island has length of 90 km (56 ml) and width of 24 km (15 ml).
-It is the Commander Islands' biggest and westernmost, with a total area of 1660 km2 (640 ml2).
+It is Commander Islands' biggest and westernmost, with land area approx 1660 km2 (640 ml2).

-- Most of the island plus 14 smaller neighbouring isles (and rocks) are part of the Komandorsky Nature Reserve - with a total area of 36,648 km2 (14,150 ml2) of which 21,774 km2 (8,407 ml2) are marine buffer zone.
-The reserve's land territory includes most of Bering Island, the Medny Island, plus 13 smaller islands.
-This protected wilderness was created in 1993 to protect the marine ecosystems of the islands, as well of the surrounding waters of Bering Sea and the north Pacific Ocean.
-The reserve boasts a great diversity of birds and animals - over 1 million seabirds, hundreds of thousands of northern fur seals, thousands of Steller's sea lions, also common and spotted seals, a large population of sea otters, around 20 whale species, 2 Arctic fox subspecies, many endangered migratory seabirds (including whooper swan, Steller's eiders and sea eagles).
+Most of Bering Island plus 14 smaller neighbouring isles (and sea rocks) are part of Komandorsky Nature Reserve.
+The marine park has total area approx 36648 km2 (14150 ml2), of which 21774 km2 (8407 ml2) is water area.
+Reserve's land territory includes most of Bering Island, Medny Island, plus 13 smaller islands.
+This protected wilderness was created in 1993 to protect the marine ecosystems of the islands and the surrounding waters of Bering Sea.
+The park features a great diversity of birds and animals - over 1 million seabirds, hundreds of thousands of fur seals, thousands of Steller's sea lions, common and spotted seals, a large population of sea otters, around 20 whale species, 2 Arctic fox subspecies, many endangered migratory seabirds (including whooper swan, Steller's eiders and sea eagles).
 In the Komandorsky Nature Reserve fishing is prohibited within the marine buffer zone of 50 km (31 ml) surrounding it.

 Bering Island cruise terminal

 Cruise ships to Bering Island Russia dock (anchor) at Nikolskoye - port town on the northwestern coast.